 Remember, the agent acts exclusively for the vendor but they are also a good source of information on the property, seller, neighbourhood, sales data in the area and what the trends are like.

-Since coming out of lockdown Owen confirms that his agency has seen strong activity and pent-up demand from lockdown with really motivated buyers.
-People are looking at properties in very different ways such as the ability to work from home and access to parks and outside space.
+Since coming out of the first lockdown in June Owen Reilly immediately saw strong activity and pent-up demand with really motivated buyers.
+This strong activity continued right up to September.
+People are however looking at properties in very different ways such as the ability to work from home and access to parks and outside space.

-September is a month where a lot more property will come on the market so buyer ultimately will have more choice.
-Owen confirms that there is huge uncertainty and because of this are witnessing less demand from investors.
-This means first-time buyers will have less competition.
+September is a month where a lot more property will come on the market so buyers ultimately will have more choice.
+This was evident in our agency with a really busy September and October, but given the huge uncertainty we are continuing to see less demand from investors.
+This however means first-time buyers will have less competition.